You Might Call Her Your “Fur Baby,” But Taking Care Of A Dog Is A Little Different From Having A Kid.

 Just like their wolf ancestors, dogs are pack animals.
 In fact, it’s this very trait that has made them such faithful companions for millennia.

 While your dog sees you and your family as “pack members,” it’s important for them to be around other dogs as well.
-Take your pup to a dog park or set up some play dates with friends and neighbors so they can get to know someone from their own species.
+Take your pup to a dog park (Lake Nona has some great ones!) or set up some play dates with friends and neighbors so they can get to know someone from their own species.

 This is especially important for puppies, as too little socialization (with either humans or animals) can lead to some negative behavior in the future.